 As a boat moves through the water, it starts to form a “wake,” or small wave, behind the vessel from the disruption of the water’s surface.
 This wake builds with increasing speed and may strike nearby vessels at odd angles.
 Many waterways in Arizona are “no-wake” zones, and operators should remain at lower speeds to avoid producing wakes.
 A wake can cause another vessel to tip over, injuring that vessel’s operators and passengers.

 Boating accidents may also occur due to poor vessel maintenance, onboard fires, passenger misconduct, or many other reasons.
 If a boat operator causes an injury to a passenger or the occupants of another vessel, he or she is liable for the resulting damages.
 Additionally, operating a boat under the influence of alcohol qualifies as driving under the influence (DUI) in Arizona, meaning such an offender may face criminal charges in addition to civil penalties from injured victims.

 Damages and Compensation

-A boat accident may result in drowning injuries, traumatic head injuries from a vessel striking a swimmer, burning injuries, and many other serious wounds.
+A boat accident may result in drowning injuries, traumatic brain injuries from a vessel striking a swimmer, burning injuries, and many other serious wounds.
 These accidents also lead to significant property damage, and possibly even lost income while victims stay home from work to recover from their injuries.
 Injured parties can seek compensation for their medical expenses, lost income, property damage, and pain and suffering through personal injury claims.

 If you or a loved one recently sustained damages due to a negligent party causing a boat accident, The Law Offices of John Phebus can help you recover with a personal injury claim.
 Contact our firm today to schedule a free case evaluation with a Glendale boat accident lawyer, and we will let you know how our firm can help.